AlexBestoso/LZSS/README.md

 # LZSS - C++
 LZSS Compression

+<b>NOTICE : The JavaScript implementation has yet to go through any quality assurance testing.
+Though it should work becuase I said so. </b>

 All known 8-bit bytes can be processed by this implementation.
 This hasn't been tested with massive files, although it should work because of how it's designed.